-I am a Parent Governor, and I also chair the Finance & Premises committee.
+I am a Parent Governor, and I also chair the Finance & Premises Committee.

-My daughter and son attend the school.
+My daughter and son attend Down Ampney School.

-I currently work at Nationwide Building Society in Swindon, and hope to be able to bring my business experience to the fore within the Governing Body.
+I currently work at Nationwide Building Society in Swindon and hope to be able to bring my business experience to the fore within the Governing Body.

 I am a Parent Governor, having served since November 2015.
 I have two children at the school and live in the village, so have an interest in seeing the school become an excellent environment to provide the education and start in life that every child deserves.
-As well as being Vice Chair on the full governing body, I also sit on the Finance, Premises and Personnel Committee.
+As well as being Vice-Chair on the full governing body, I also sit on the Finance, Premises and Personnel Committee.

 I work in IT, specifically as a software developer – I design software and write code.
 I have experience in running my own company and providing software and consultancy services to other organisations.
-With my background and skills in IT I hope to be able to help develop and improve the IT strategy at within the school.
+With my background and skills in IT, I hope to be able to help develop and improve the IT strategy within the school.

 I have been a Parent Governor since November 2015.
 I am a member of the Finance and Premises Committee.

 I now only have one child at Down Ampney School as my other child has now moved on to Secondary.
-My motivation for becoming a Parent Governor ?
+My motivation for becoming a Parent Governor?
 Quite simple.
 I want to ensure that my children and all of the other children in Down Ampney School get the very best education and learning environment that they can.

-For the last 30 years I have worked in the IT Industry in various roles and am currently Business Development Director for a major Global ICT Company.
+For the last 30 years, I have worked in the IT Industry in various roles and am currently Business Development Director for a major Global ICT Company.
 The skills that I bring to the role of Governor include a thorough understanding of IT, Marketing, Strategic and Business operations, Management and running Projects.
-I also like to think that I know how to get things done and what ‘good’ looks like.
+I also like to think that I know how to get things done and what ‘good looks like.
 I work in London but my job takes me all over the UK and into Europe.

 When I am not at work I enjoy time with all of my family and friends.
 Along with my eldest son and middle daughter we support Manchester United and attend as many games as we can.
 I also enjoy good food and wine and anything to do with History.

-I have been Team Rector of the South Cotswolds Team Ministry in the Gloucester Diocese since July 2014, which comprises some 22 historic churches across 15 rural parishes with a team of clergy.
+I have been Team Rector of the South Cotswolds Team Ministry in the Gloucester Diocese since July 2014, which comprises some 22 historic churches across 15 rural parishes with a team of the clergy.
 I have direct responsibility for five rural parishes in ‘The Ampneys’ near Cirencester and have been there since September 2011.

 Before that, my career had been in housing for some 26 years.
 I have a wide range of experience and expertise in housing management, development, finance and community engagement.
 I championed rural housing and housing options for older people and people with special needs.
 I was a member of the Local Government Association’s expert advisory panel on the reform of Council Housing (HRA) Finance (2008-2011).
 When working for a local authority, I had a lead role in safeguarding and liaison with health and social services.

-At present I am a Governor of two small village Primary Schools; a Trustee of a small educational trust and a local community trust.
+At present, I am a Governor of two small village Primary Schools; a Trustee of a small educational trust and a local community trust.
 I am a member of the Diocese of Gloucester’s Houses Committee and Diocesan Synod.
 I am a Trustee of a national grant-making Trust – ‘The Sons and Friends of the Clergy’.